 When you’re thinking about rhinoplasty, one of the big questions you are obviously asking is, how will the surgery change my nose?
 While everyone’s nose is somewhat different, taking a look at the experiences other patients have had can give you an idea of what changes can be made to your nose and how it will look when it heals.

-Dr. Jeffrey Epstein, a facial plastic surgeon who specializes in rhinoplasty, recently sat down with an African-American patient who was seven weeks post surgery to discuss the changes made to her nose and her results.
+Dr. Anthony Bared, a facial plastic surgeon who specializes in rhinoplasty, recently sat down with an African-American patient who was seven weeks post surgery to discuss the changes made to her nose and her results.

 Before the Surgery